Monday, January 29, 2024

 Film conversations: Kantara

 Kantara is turning out to be a sleeper hit, running chiefly on the fuel of word of mouth.
-Very rarely do I venture into a multiplex, but when the family insisted that it was our 'national duty' to watch this film since everyone else was, just as during Dangal, I had to given in.
+Very rarely do I venture into a multiplex, but when the family insisted that it was our 'national duty' to watch this film since everyone else was, just as during Dangal, I had to give in.
 But of course, my grouse is about the multiplex experience, not the film per se; the film itself is first rate.

 Think of Thithi in terms of the rustic rawness, and you have it in this.
 Think of Jallikattu in terms of beautifully lit night scenes in the jungle and background music, and you have them in this.
 Think of the eerie jungle mystique of Churuli, and you have that here.
 Think of Karnan in terms of the village being under siege and the villagers fighting back against the police/landlord, and you can see the similarity.